-Study designs in HSCT
+Study designs in adult HSCT patients

-Prophylaxis through Week 14 (~100 days) post-HSCT
+Prophylaxis through Week 14 (~100 days) post-HSCT in adults

-Prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT
+Prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT in adults

-Prophylaxis through Week 14 (~100 days) post-HSCT
+Prophylaxis through Week 14 (~100 days) post-HSCT in adults

 Cytomegalovirus (CMV) prophylaxis was assessed in a randomized, multicenter, double-blind, placebo-controlled, pivotal, phase 3 study of adult CMV-seropositive recipients [R+] of allogeneic hematopoietic stem cell transplant (HSCT).
 Patients were randomized 2:1 to PREVYMIS or placebo and stratified by study site and high vs low risk (N=565).